Azure/azure-functions-kafka-extension/README.md

 Please find samples [here](https://github.com/Azure/azure-functions-kafka-extension/tree/master/samples)

-**DISCLAIMER**: This library is supported in the Premium Plan along with support for scaling.
-It is fully supported when using Azure Functions on Kubernetes where scaling will be handed by KEDA - scaling based on Kafka queue length.
-It is currently not supported on the Consumption plan (there will be no scale from zero).
+**DISCLAIMER**: This library is supported in the Premium Plan along with support for scaling as Go-Live - supported in Production with a SLA.
+It is also fully supported when using Azure Functions on Kubernetes where scaling will be handed by KEDA - scaling based on Kafka queue length.
+It is currently not supported on the Consumption plan (there will be no scale from zero) - this is something the Azure Functions team is still working on.

 ## Quick Start